As an affiliate, we earn from qualifying purchases made on our website.

 Best Golf Balls For Beginners & High Handicaps

-Below, I’m going to list my favorite golf balls for average golfers.
-They’re all great options and I could see myself still using any of them.
+Golf balls matter for different types of golfers and the reasons are all different as well.
+Below, I’ve listed a few, they’re all great options and I could see myself still using any of them.
 Each of them is slightly different, so pick the one that feels right for your game.

 This is going to be my second favorite golf ball from Taylormade for the average golfer who is around an 8-18 handicap.